libp2p/specs/autonat/README.md

 In order to prevent attacks like the one described in [RFC 3489, Section 12.1.1](https://www.rfc-editor.org/rfc/rfc3489#section-12.1.1) (see excerpt below), implementations MUST NOT dial any multiaddress unless it is based on the IP address the requesting node is observed as.
+This restriction as well implies that implementations MUST NOT accept dial requests via relayed connections as one can not validate the IP address of the requesting node.

 > RFC 3489 12.1.1 Attack I: DDOS Against a Target
 >